teopost/MyNotes/AutomateUbuntuUpdateWithSSH.md

 apt-get automate
 ```

+4. Copy ssh public key to remote hosts
+---
+Read this ()[ssh-login-without-password]

-4. Update from all machines
+5. Update from all machines
 ---

 From your computer now you can execute this script.
 It execute a ssh command for each host configured into hosts variable